dapoadedire/dapoadedire/README.md

 ### hey, i'm dapo 👋🏾

 i’m a frontend developer who vibes with react, next.js, typescript, and clean UI.
-lately, i’ve been diving into backend and cloud engineering—shipping projects that solve real problems.
+lately, i’ve been diving into backend and cloud engineering— just learning how to ship projects that solve real problems.

 here’s some stuff i’ve been working on: